josh-hm/grab_contacts_from_gmaps/README.md

 `python3 grab_contact_info.py`

 and then follow the prompts to grab contact info from a single US postal code.
-If you want to learn how to use the other functions, such as searching multiple postcodes or establishments at once, specifying non-US countries, and turning email capture off, type:
+If you want to get the most of out of the CLI experience (powered by [Argparse](https://docs.python.org/3/library/argparse.html)), such as searching multiple postcodes or establishments at once, specifying non-US countries, and more, type:

 `python3 grab_contact_info.py -h`